 - Knight Templar: Derek believes that he's cleaning up the worst elements of his neighborhood and calling others to a cause, but he does so through racism and violence.

-- Prison Rape: By the Aryan Brotherhood for denouncing their hypocrisy and playing basketball and trading drugs with black inmates.
+- Prison Rape: By the Aryan Brotherhood for denouncing their hypocrisy for playing basketball and trading drugs with non-white inmates.

 - Straight Edge Evil: Derek is athletic and employed, gets good grades, and calls out one of his gang mates for smoking pot, because that's what "the enemy" does.

 - Treachery Is a Special Kind of Evil: He fully turns against Cameron when he finds out that he sold out two members of his gang, establishing that he doesn't even care about race when his skin is on the line.